marian-scientific/projects/02001 - Alarm Machine/FINAL_REPORT.md

 More Bypass Capacitors
 ![Bypass Capacitors 02](resources/Bypass_Caps_02_pic.JPG)

-In the Schematic, bypass capacitors are in parallel to all the ICs.
-The bypass capacitors are used to help regulate the power to the ICs, to prevent spikes in voltage or noise to interfere with operation.
+In the schematic, bypass capacitors are in parallel to all the ICs.
+The bypass capacitors are used to help regulate the power to the ICs to prevent spikes in voltage or noise from interfering with operation.
 While constructing the circuit, if the bypass capacitors were absent, the physical construction of the breadboards allow for significant voltage drop.
 Seemingly the further away from the source, the lower the voltage would become.
 We have observed a voltage as low as 4.5V.

 ### The Envisioned User Interface

 The project objective was to solve for the Minimum Complexity Alarm proposal by Marian Scientific.
-What’s imperative is designing a device capable of relative accuracy for keeping time and for an end user to be able to select a time.
+For this application, it is imperative that the device be capable of relative accuracy for keeping time and for an end user to be able to select a time.

 The approach of the design was to be user friendly and simple.
-The Electrical team came up with a solution where the user only needs to enter a time via a push button.
-The Alarm would keep track of hours, minutes, and seconds.
-All of which are programmable by the user via a push button.
+The Electrical Innovations team came up with a solution where the user only needs to enter a time via a push button.
+The Alarm would keep track of hours, minutes, and seconds, all of which are programmable by the user via push buttons.

-The choice of using 7400 series and 4000 series TTL was to abstain from using complex machines such as microcontrollers in favor of simple mechanism.
+The choice of using 7400 series and 4000 series TTL was to abstain from using complex black-box components such as microcontrollers in favor of more simple components.

-Pros and Cons (Challenges)
+### Pros

-Pro is that we have simple mechanism that satisfies the requirements of the proposal.
+-One advantage to this approach is that we have simple mechanism that satisfies the requirements of the proposal.

-Cons (Challenges)
+### Cons (Challenges)
-a microcontroller would be faster to design, a simple body of code can do the trick.
-But a microntroller has a lot of functionality unutilized for the Alarm-Machine.
+-A microcontroller would be faster to design and debug: a simple body of code can do the trick.
+But a microntroller has a lot of functionality un-utilized for the Alarm-Machine.
+There is a lot of wasted potential.
 The simplicity element would be absent.

-The team would require weeks of development of knowledge of Latches, Flipflips, registers, shift registers, counters, finite state machines, and combinational logic synthesis techniques.
+-The team would require weeks of development of knowledge of latches, flip-flops, registers, shift registers, counters, finite state machines, and combinational logic synthesis techniques.

-Developing a circuit would require a lot of time to construct and debug.
+-Developing a circuit would require a lot of time to construct and debug.

-The Idea of operation is that the user programs the time into the machine and then starts the countdown to zero.
+The idea of operation is that the user programs the time into the machine and then starts the countdown to zero.

-Alarm Machine with a programmed Time:
+Alarm Machine with a programmed time:
 ![Programmed Time](resources/Programmed_Time_01_pic.JPG)

 ### Implementation